Home » Indian Polity » Freedom Fighters of India List

 Indian Female Freedom Fighters Name, Role & Contribution

-Freedom fighters and their contributions are an important part of Modern Indian History for UPSC Preparation.
-The given table provides a brief description of the name, role, and contribution of Women freedom fighters in India.
+Freedom fighters of India and their contributions are an important part of Modern Indian History for UPSC Preparation.
+The given table provides a brief description of the name, role, and contribution of Women freedom fighters of India.

 Female Freedom Fighters Name Contribution and Role